marwantarek01/Documents/GitHub Actions Practical Guide.md

    # ssh to the web-server
   EOF
   ```
-- after that ssh to the web-server using the command `ssh -i server.pem ec2-user@web-server_IP`, **note that* In this step, you cannot use the secrets defined in GitHub Secrets because the process does not run on a GitHub runner.
-Instead, it runs on the jump server, which has no connection with GitHub Actions secrets.For sensitive information such as usernames and IP addresses, you can set environment variables directly on the jump server and use them.
+- after that ssh to the web-server using the command `ssh -i server.pem ec2-user@web-server_IP`, **note that** In this step, you cannot use the secrets defined in GitHub Secrets because the process does not run on a GitHub runner.
+Instead, it runs on the jump server, which has no connection with GitHub Actions secrets.
+For sensitive information such as usernames and IP addresses, you can set environment variables directly on the jump server and use them.
 - double quotes "" is used to encapsulate a series of commands that will be executed on the remote server after the SSH connection is established.